How to Apply

 2) Login to UCAS Apply

 You can apply to all of our undergraduate courses through UCAS.
 Click here to login and if you need any support you can call our friendly Admissions team on +44 (0)1752 203400.
-Remember, the deadline for the majority of courses is 18:00 on 15 January (UK time) if you are applying for 2020 entry.
+Remember, the deadline for the majority of courses is 18:00 GMT on the last Wednesday of January.

 You can view entry requirements for each degree on our course pages and consult the UCAS Tariff Table.
 We recognise the value of a variety of qualifications and relevant experience and welcome applications from students who have followed less traditional routes.